 CHAP.
-VII iii The Churches of Syria. † A.D.
+VII.
+H. The Churches of Ayria. † A.D.
 407.

 Tom.
-VI. ed.
-Bened.
+VL ed.
+Rened

-The Churches of Antioch and Eastern Syria A.D.
-340-450. remained for some time faithful to the Canon of the Peshito at least in the New Testament.
-In the works of Chrysostom, a presbyter of Antioch and afterwards patriarch of Constantinople, a Synopsis of the Old and New Testament has been preserved which is probably genuine and certainly a Syrian Catalogue of Chrysostom's time.
+The Churches of Antioch and Eastern Syria remained for some time faithful to the Canon of the Peshito at least in the New Testament.
+In the works of Chrysoston, a presbyter of Antioch and afterwards patriarch of Constantinople. a Symonsis of the Old and New Testament has been preserved which is probably genuine and certainly a Syrian Catalogue of Chrysostom's time.
 In this the contents of the Old Testament are described somewhat indistinctly.
-The enumeration of the historical books contains only those of the Hebrew Canon (except Esther) though reference is made to the Maccabæan war.
+The enumeration of the historical books contains only those of the Hebrew Canon (except Esther) though reference is made to the Maccabsean war.
 Ecclesiasticus (the Wisdom of Sirach) is added to the moral books; and the Psalter is reckoned among the Prophets.
-In the Synopsis itself, Esther, Tobit, Judith, Wisdom and Ecclesiasticus are analysed without any note as to their character.
+In the Synopsis itself, Esther, Tobit, Judith.
+Wisdom and Ecclesiasticus are analysed without any note as to their character.

-The order in which the Books of the New Testament are cited is remarkable: the fourteen Epistles of St Paul, the four Gospels, the Acts, and three of the Catholic Epistles (i.e. James, 1 Peter, 1 John).
+Testament are cited is remarkable: the fourteen Epistles of St Paul, the four Gospels, the Acts, and three of the Catholic Epistles (i.e. James, 1 Peter, 1 John).
 The quotations in Chrysostom's voluminous writings confirm the same Canon.
 He never uses the Apocalypse, nor the four Catholic Epistles which are omitted in the Peshito.
-Theodoret also has nowhere quoted these 'controverted' books.
-THEODORE of Monsuestia appears to have gone further.
-He rejected the Epistle of James; and in the Old Testament Job.
-Canticles and Chronicles.
+Theodoret also has nowhere quoted † c.
+A.D.
+458. these 'controverted' books.
+THEODORE of Mopsuestia appears to have gone further.
+He reiected the Epistle of James; and in the Old Testament Job, Canticles and Chronicles.
 But his judgment is that of an independent critic, and not a record of that of his age and country.
 The centuries.
 Didymus (De Trin.
-I. p.
+1. p.
 80) expressly says that the book 'of Jeremiah and Baruch is one.'